 Who initiated the Dispute?

-Lastly if there is not enough evidence in the Lesson Messages and Messages and Chat, preference is generally given to the student or teacher initiating the dispute.
+Lastly, if there is not enough evidence in the Lesson Messages and Messages and Chat, preference is generally given to the student or teacher initiating the dispute.

-Sources outside of the italki system (SKYPE Chat, Screenshots) will sometimes come into play if the above information is not sufficient.
+Sources outside of the italki system (Skype chat, screenshots) will sometimes come into play if the above information is not sufficient.

 Based on the above evidence italki staff will arbitrate the dispute.
 Outcomes vary based on the specific situation.
 The credits could be returned in full to the student, released in full to the teacher, split between the two parties, or the lesson could be rescheduled.

-All italki decisions are final.
+All decisions made by italki are final.